roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Maria winced from the pain but continued pushing her ass against the vibrator with all her might.
 Spreading her butt cheeks wide helped opening the tight, little sphincter a bit.

  Vanessa could see sweat forming on the blonde's forehead from the effort.
 With several forceful jerks her asshole finally surrendered.
 Getting her anal ring widened caused a mixture of relief and discomfort to appear on her face.
-Report_Story #4